Collect first time flying tips and get through the airport procedure, step by step so that you are mentally prepared in advance.

 The airline will notify you by SMS and email if you have to do a web check-in.
 If you don’t get a message, don’t stress, maybe you don’t need to do it.
-If you are trying to complete a web check-in and it doesn’t work, well maybe the option was taken.
+If you are trying to complete a web check-in, and it doesn’t work, well perhaps the option was taken.
 To be sure, contact the airline for guidance.

 Some airlines have flat fees. i.e Lufthansa.
 Buying an extra weight allowance in advance is cheaper than buying it at the airport check-in.

 On the day of your flight, keep all your documents with you.
-You can travel with soft copies on your mobile phones, such as a flight ticket and covid certificate.
+You can travel with soft copies on your mobile phones, such as a flight ticket.